So What Am I Actually Supposed to Do With My Bikini Line These Days?

 Most women do like to keep the hair trimmed and out of sight when wearing a bathing suit.
 But for now, it looks like bigger is better may be making a comeback.

-As it turns out, there is no straight answer to this question.
 To get to the bottom of 2017's pubic hair trends (yes, I just typed the phrase "pubic hair trends"), I spoke with a group of hair removal specialists from all over the country—people who observe how real women shape their bikini lines every day.
 According to their insight, grooming trends seem to vary depending on age and geographic location.
+In other words, as it turns out, there is no straight answer to my question.

 Katie Slanina, a waxer at Skintuition spa in Woodland Hills, says that in Southern California, the waxing business is still booming.
 "Over the years, there have been many trends, from a Playboy strip to completely bald," she says.
 But today most of Slanina's clients still prefer to wax it all off, save for new moms who like to leave a little something for coverage.
 "I still see anywhere from 20 to 40 clients daily for Brazilian waxing," Slanina says.